IlMusu/IlMusuEnchantmentsMod/README.md

 1. Leggings Item

 ## VEIN MINER ENCHANTMENT (V)
-The <b>Vein Miner Enchantment</b> increases the amout of blocks that the player breaks every time he digs a block: it allows the player to mine entire veins of the same type of block with just breaking a single block.
+The <b>Vein Miner Enchantment</b> increases the amout of blocks that the player breaks every time he digs a block: it allows the player to mine entire veins of the same type of block with just breaking a single block: at the maximum level, it breaks 110 additional blocks at maximum.

 <details>
 <summary><b>Details here</b></summary>